AdaCore/gnatcoll-core/docs/refcount.rst

 Memory management is often a difficulty in defining an API.
-Should we let the user be responsible for freeing the types when they are no longer needed, or can we do it automatically on his behalf ?
+Should we let the user be responsible for freeing the types when they are no longer needed, or can we do it automatically on his behalf?

-The latter approach is somewhat more costly in terms of efficiency (since we need extra house keeping to know when the type is no longer needed), but provides an easier to use API.
+The latter approach is somewhat more costly in terms of efficiency (since we need extra house keeping to know when the type is no longer needed), but it provides an easier to use API.

 Typically, such an approach is implemented using reference counting: all references to an object increment a counter.
 When a reference disappears,